AneetaAbhm/Phishing-URL-Detection/README.md

    - Applied **SelectKBest** with `f_classif` scoring function.
    - Selected the **24 most relevant features**.
    - Ensured consistent feature names during transformations.
-   - Manually added the TLDLegitimateProb feature based on its high custom score, indicating strong predictive relevance.
+   - Manually added the TLDLegitimateProb feature based on its **high custom score**, indicating strong predictive relevance.
-   - Combined the 24 selected features with the manually added feature, resulting in 25 final features used for model training.
+   - Combined the 24 selected features with the manually added feature, resulting in **25 final features** used for model training.
 ---

 ## 10. **Model Building**